 A Quality Fibre Source

 Alfalfa is abundant in calcium and provides quality protein too making it ideal for breeding and youngstock.
-The Dengie Alfa A range can be a safer way to provide additional energy if it is required for mares that have a history of laminitis or that require a low starch ration for other reasons.
-An Alfa A product will provide around 10 times less starch than a stud mix or cube whilst still supplying a great source of quality protein.
+The Dengie Alfa-A range can be a safer way to provide additional energy if it is required for mares that have a history of laminitis or that require a low starch ration for other reasons.
+An Alfa-A product, such as Alfa-A Original will provide around 10 times less starch than a stud mix or cube whilst still supplying a great source of quality protein.
 The calcium in alfalfa also helps to buffer acidity in the digestive tract so is particularly useful for mares that have gastric ulcers.

 650kgs Warmblood Mare, foal at foot, out on good grass during the day, ad lib hay overnight when stabled.
 Has had laminitis in the past, reasonably good doer.